-Of course, you can deposit as a doll on all possible vacancies and assume that it should be a hit anyway.
-Convincingly applying for a job that you really have little to do, however, is a daunting task.
-It is much more effective to let your enthusiasm and qualities work and only apply to those functions that really suit you.
-This makes it easier to express your enthusiasm during the interview.
-Whether the job is written on the body or not: Many people continue to look against a job interview.
-Not strange, because it depends a lot.
-This makes the call extra laden.
-By preparing yourself well and by adopting the right, convincing attitude, you can reduce your nerves.
-How?
+Of course, you can go crazy on all kinds of vacancies and assume that it has to be a hit after all.
+Convincingly applying for a job that doesn't really matter to you, however, is a difficult task.
+It is much more effective to let your enthusiasm and qualities do the work and only apply for those positions that really suit you.
+This makes it easier to express your enthusiasm during the job interview.
+Whether you like the job or not, many people still look up to a job interview.
+Not strange, because a lot depends on it.
+This makes the interview extra charged.
+By preparing yourself well and by adopting the right, convincing attitude, you can limit your nerves.
+How can you do this?
 Below we give you 7 tips to make your job interview a success.

-One of the largest installation companies in the Netherlands has as its mission that its motivated, inspired and involved employees provide added value to the products of the organization.
-To comply with this, the organisation offers development paths for its employees, with a professionalisation battle in the HR field: a Performance Management cycle (PMC) was developed.
+One of the largest installation companies in the Netherlands has a mission to ensure that its motivated, inspired and committed employees add value to the organisation's products.
+In order to meet this mission, the organisation offers development paths for its employees, whereby a professionalisation move was made in the HR field: a Performance Management Cycle (PMC) was developed.

-The PMC of the Organization has an eye for a cyclic style of leadership.
-Here is a rating tool attached to it, which has been put into use by all managers and executives.
-By getting more attunement between all the offices and the head office, more equality is created in taakomscrhijving and pay, leading to greater transparency and clarity.
+The organisation's PMC has an eye for a cyclical style of leadership.
+An assessment tool has been linked to this, which has been adopted by all managers and supervisors.
+Greater coordination between all branches and head office has led to greater equality in terms of job descriptions and salaries, resulting in greater transparency and clarity.

-An intensive consultation with the HR manager for the tuning of the programme, the inventory of the learning objectives and the design of the evaluation tool formed the guiding principle of the project.
-There have been intakes with a number of executives and directors from different locations to create a complete picture.
-A meeting is organised with all HR Advisors per branch to make the programme fully customised.
-The HR advisors acted during the training as a co-trainer, so that the scholar and any questions could be answered directly or taken internally.
-The programs were characterised by a lot of exercises and the experience of the effect of different techniques in difficult practical situations.
-During the course we paid attention to the following topics:
+An intensive consultation with the HR manager for the fine-tuning of the program, the inventory of the learning goals and the design of the assessment tool formed the guiding principle of the process.
+Intakes were held with a number of managers and directors of various branches to create a complete picture.
+A meeting was organized with all HR advisors per branch to fully tailor the program.
+The HR advisors acted as co-trainers during the training, so that what was learned and any questions could be answered immediately or taken up internally.
+The programs were characterized by many exercises and experiencing the effect of various techniques in difficult practical situations.
+During the program we paid attention to the following subjects:

-The exchange between the different locations was a positive incident for the project.
-The route was concluded with the making of appointments for the future.
+The exchange between the different branches was a positive side effect of the project.
+The project was concluded with the conclusion of agreements for the future.
 We are still closely involved in the organisation and implementation of the PMC.

 "Good trainer!
-It was good to be refreshed in a new environment in the systematics of our organisation.
-The design and interaction between the trainer and the participants were good for each other. "
+It was good to be refreshed in a new environment for me in the systematics of our organization.
+The set up and interaction between the trainer and the participants were good."

 During the training recruitment and selection for the management team of a steamer company A deeper problem was identified: the organization wanted from a relatively closed organization to a more open communicating organization culture Go.
 In order to achieve this, more attention can be paid to unwell-functioning employees and to the possibility to discuss conflicts in the workplace.
 This implies that executives are asked to give more direct feedback, to conduct appraisal interviews constructively and to make their staff motivated and enthusiastic by rewarding more and openly.